Martin896/syswatch/README.md

 ## What it does

-syswatch gives you a quick snapshot of your system's health in two lines:
+syswatch gives you a quick snapshot of your system's health:
 ```
 8.4GB Used / 15.4GB Total 54%
 412 Available 32G Used / 468G  Total 8%
+CPU usage 15.3%
 ```

 - Memory: Parses `/proc/meminfo` to calculate used vs total RAM